dev-plutolabs/plutopad/README.md

 ## 🔧 Features

 - Supports 16 digital buttons packed into a 2-byte data packet
-- Automatic reconnection if the controller disconnects
+- Automatic reconnection if the PlutoPAD disconnects
 - User-defined callbacks for:
   - Button state changes
   - Connection events
   - Disconnection events
 - Human-readable button name lookup
-- Designed for ESP32 using Bluetooth Classic (SPP)
+- Designed for ESP32 or Arduino boards using Bluetooth
-- Optimized for microcontroller-based robotics projects
+- Optimised for microcontroller-based robotics projects

 ---